LatorreDev/LatorreDev/README.md

 * Ubuntu Colombia Member
 * Code Dojo Coach
 * Facebook Developer Circle member
-* Several scripting for linux administration (You can check it out on my profile)
+* Several scripting for Linux administration (You can check it out on my profile)
+* IA development from Linux using Nvidia CUDA
+* FOSS tools for videogames promotor and dev
 **You can find me on:**

 <p align="left">